Periodic quantum Rabi model with cold atoms at deep strong coupling: Introduction

 The interaction of a two-state system with an oscillatory mode, as in a fully quantized form described by the quantum Rabi model, is among the most fundamental problems of quantum optics \cite{Rabi1935,Braak2016}.
 Experimental work on the interaction of two-level systems with quantized field modes has been carried out with Rydberg atoms in microwave cavities before being carried over to the optical domain \cite{Harochebook}.
 The obtained experimental results, for which the coupling strength between atoms and the electromagnetic field was above the decoherence rate, corresponding to the so-called strong coupling regime, are described by the celebrated Jaynes-Cummings model, which predicts the emergence of hybrid matter-light eigenstates \cite{JCM1963,HAFFNER2008155,Diaz2019,Langford2017,Markovic2018,Ciuti2005,Casanova2010,Peropadre2010}.
-Other than the Jaynes-Cummings model, the quantum Rabi model is valid for arbitrary coupling strengths, given that beyond the co-rotating it also accounts for the counter-propagating terms of the interaction Hamiltonian, which leads to counter-intuitive effects as that excitations can be created out of the vacuum.
-Quantum Rabi physics becomes relevant as the coupling strength $g$ becomes comparable or even exceeds the bosonic mode frequency $\omega$, with the regime $g/\omega\geq1$ being termed the deep strong coupling regime.
+Other than the Jaynes-Cummings model, the quantum Rabi model (QRM) is valid for arbitrary coupling strengths, given that beyond the co-rotating it also accounts for the counter-rotating terms of the interaction Hamiltonian, which leads to counter-intuitive effects as that excitations can be created out of the vacuum.
+The quantum Rabi physics becomes relevant as the coupling strength $g$ becomes comparable or even exceeds the bosonic mode frequency $\omega$, with the regime $g/\omega\geq1$ being termed the deep strong coupling (DSC) regime.
 Experimentally, quantum Rabi physics has been studied with superconducting Josephson systems, metamaterials, ion trapping, and with cold atom settings \cite{Dareau2018,Lv2018,Yoshihara2016,Bayer2017,Cai2021}.
-In recent work, by encoding the two-level system in the occupation of Bloch bands of cold trapped atoms, we have demonstrated quantum Rabi dynamics far in the deep strong coupling regime at interaction times at which the dynamics remains within the first Brillouin zone \cite{Koch2023}.
+In recent work, by encoding the two-level system in the occupation of Bloch bands of cold trapped atoms, we have demonstrated quantum Rabi dynamics far in the DSC regime at interaction times at which the dynamics remains within the first Brillouin zone \cite{Koch2023}.\\ Here, we report the observation of collapse and revival of quantum Rabi dynamics in the DSC regime with cold trapped atoms.
+We monitor the atomic evolution at long interaction times beyond the first Brillouin zone, with the two-level system being encoded in the Bloch band structure and the bosonic mode in the oscillatory motion of a superimposed optical dipole trapping potential.
+In the investigated regime, the fact that the qubit information is stored in the band structure becomes significant such that the predictions of the QRM and the periodic quantum Rabi model (pQRM) differ, as understood from that half of the phase space available to the QRM is mapped to the external atomic structure.
+The pQRM can be considered as a generalization of the QRM, where the growth of the bosonic excitations is truncated at an earlier stage, generating an echo-like periodic cycle with doubled temporal periodicity.
+It essentially acts as a different light-matter interaction, emerging in a unique manner from the experimental context of cold atoms in variable potentials.
+The achieved normalized coupling strength of $g/\omega\simeq6.5$, meaning that the coupling clearly dominates over all other relevant system energies, compares favourably to the parameters of state of the art works of $g/\omega\simeq1.9$ obtained in the phase space of superconducting fluxonium systems \cite{Pechenezhskiy2020}.
+In our work, both collapse and revival of the excitation number are observed, as well as phase dependence of the prepared Schrödinger cat-like states.
+We attribute our experimental data to give evidence for a quantum simulation of the periodic quantum Rabi model (pQRM) in an AMO physics system at deep strong coupling. \\